huntterrr/huntterrr/README.md

 <h1 align="left">Hey 👋, I'm Huseyn</h1>

 <p align="left">I'm a C++ developer from Russia.
-Specializing in creating efficient and scalable applications, I have a strong command over C++, PostgreSQL, Boost, and Qt.
+I have a strong command over C++, PostgreSQL, Boost, and Qt.
+Specializing in creating efficient and scalable applications.
 My expertise also includes modern development practices and tools, like Docker for containerization and CMake for cross-platform build automation.
 Besides my professional projects, I engage in competitive programming to sharpen my problem-solving skills and algorithmic thinking.</p>

 <h2 align="left">About Me</h2>